redwoodjs/redwood/docs/docs/graphql.md

 ```

-you should get the response:
+Either way, you should get the following response:

 ```json
 {